petru-braha/VDS-library/readMe.md

 # Visual data structures

-## Goal
+## Motivation
-- to apply and understand the theory learned
-- to learn GLFW and to display the result in an intuitive way
-- to actually have my own implemented library of utilities
+- this repository is intended to be used as a replica of C++ STL.
+Its advantage over C++ STL is the drawing feature.
+Using VSA library gives the oportunity for any to display results in a intuitive way such that begginers can manipulate and learn about studied data structures.
+- to make use of the theory in practice and create pedagogical exemples for any new students of computer science.

 ## Technologies used
 - C/C++
 - GTEST
 - OPENGL
-- GLFW library
+- GLFW
+- GLAD

 ## Data structures list
 0. array